Google’s E-A-T Explained

 Why should you care about Google’s E-A-T?

 As a small business website owner, Google’s E-A-T is a more significant factor in Google’s rankings than anything else.
-Google assigns more weight to the three components of Google’s E-A-T because it strives to provide searchers web pages that are high quality and relevant for their search engine.
+Google assigns more weight to the three components of Google’s E-A-T because it strives to provide searchers with web pages that are high quality and relevant for their search engine.

 Google wants to rank websites with what its users want, which is content they can trust, and Google wants them to find the most relevant information.
 The more Google trusts a website, the higher its place on the SERPs will be.